Algonquin Village Hall and Public Square

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-David Haeger School and Cemetery Goodrich Homestead (approx. 4 miles away); World War II Memorial (approx. 4 miles away); Cary Cemetery - 1839 (approx. 4.1 miles away); Civil War Memorial (approx. 4.4 miles away); W. [William] W. & Phebe Welch (approx. 4.4 miles away); West Dundee Riverwalk (approx. 4½ miles away); Dundee Veterans Honor Roll (approx. 4.6 miles away).
+At least 8 other markers are within 5 David Haeger School and Cemetery (approx. 3.7 miles away); Goodrich Homestead (approx. 4 miles away); World War II Memorial (approx. 4 miles away); Cary Cemetery - 1839 (approx. 4.1 miles away); Civil War Memorial (approx. 4.4 miles away); W. [William] W. & Phebe Welch (approx. 4.4 miles away); West Dundee Riverwalk (approx. 4½ miles away); Dundee Veterans Honor Roll (approx. 4.6 miles away).

 Also see . . .

 1. The Village of Algonquin IL.
 Village website homepage (Submitted on May 10, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. Algonquin Historic Village Hall on Facebook.
 (Submitted on May 10, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.)